-Finding out you’re approved for a credit card is great news.
-But finding out you’re approved for a credit card with a low credit limit can be disappointing.
-You may have been hoping for a credit card with a four-digit credit limit only to be approved for a few hundred dollars.
+Finding out that you’re approved for a credit card is great news, but finding out that you’re approved for a credit card with a low credit limit can be disappointing.
+You may have been hoping for a credit card with a four-figure credit limit, only to be approved for a mere few hundred dollars.

-Why is Your Credit Limit So Low?
+Why Is Your Credit Limit So Low?

 There could be a few reasons that your credit card was approved for such a low credit limit.
-First, the type of card you applied for may give all cardholders at the same limit.
+First, the type of card you applied for may give all cardholders the same limit.
 This is often true for retail store credit cards and subprime credit cards, but it can happen with other cards, too.

-Dealing With a Low Limit Credit Card
+Dealing With a Low-Limit Credit Card

-Unless this credit card has a significantly lower limit than all your other credit cards, don’t close it.
-If you don’t have any other open credit cards or you’re working to rebuild your credit history, this low limit credit card can help you improve your credit.
-A better credit score will help you get approved for credit cards with higher limits.
+Unless this credit card has a significantly lower limit than all of your other credit cards, it may be worth keeping open.
+If you don’t have any other open credit cards, or you’re working to rebuild your credit history, this low-limit credit card can help you improve your credit.
+You'll need an opportunity to add positive payment history to your credit report.

 Getting a Credit Limit Increase

 Some credit card issuers will raise your credit limit automatically after you’ve used your card responsibly for several months.
 The time period varies by credit card issuer but can range from six months to a year.
 If you haven’t received an automatic credit limit increase after six months, you can contact your credit card issuer to request a credit limit increase.
-Some allow you to do this through your online account.
-Otherwise, you can call customer service to request an increase.

 Some credit card issuers allow you to request a credit limit increase through your online account.
 If you don't see the option when you log in, you can call the number on the back of your credit card to request an increase.

 If your increase request is denied, you’ll get a letter from the credit card issuer explaining why.
 The letter will give you insight into opportunities to improve your credit score, which will improve your chances of qualifying for a higher credit limit in the future.